ivuorinen/starred/README.md

 - [framps/raspiBackup](https://github.com/framps/raspiBackup) - Backup and restore your active Raspberry
 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept
 - [gigamonkey/monorepoize](https://github.com/gigamonkey/monorepoize) - Bash scripts for creating a monorepo out of smaller repos.
+- [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  macOS command line tool for developers – The ultimate tool to manage your Mac.
+It provides a huge set of command line commands that automatize the usage of your Mac.
 - [hassio-addons/bashio](https://github.com/hassio-addons/bashio) - Bashio - Home Assistant Community Add-ons
 - [hjar/bitbucket-to-aws](https://github.com/hjar/bitbucket-to-aws) - How to deploy a Laravel app from Bitbucket to autoscaled instances at AWS.
 - [holman/spark](https://github.com/holman/spark) -  ▁▂▃▅▂▇ in your shell.